An Information-Theoretic Approach to Identifying Formulaic Clusters in Textual Data: Soft Clustering Algorithm

-where $\chi$ is the set of unique categorical features satisfying $w \in \chi$, and $p(w | \vec{s})$ represents the probability of category $w$ given a weight sequence $\vec{s}$.
-The variable $x_i$ denotes the feature vector of the $i$-th sample.
-Under the Bernoulli assumption, $x_{ij} = 1$ if the $j$-th feature is present in the sample and $x_{ij} = 0$ otherwise.
-In the cumulative case, $x_{ij}$ instead represents the number of times the $j$-th feature appears in the sample.
-This formulation allows us to compute empirical word distributions within each cluster while incorporating soft clustering assignments as weighting factors.
+where $x_{ij}=1$ if the $j$th feature is present in sample $x_i$ and $x_{ij}=0$ otherwise.
+The probability for the complementary cluster is obtained by replacing $\vec{s}$ with $1-\vec{s}$.
+Unlike a categorical probability vector, Bernoulli probabilities are not normalized across features.

-\paragraph{\textbf{Layman explanation:}} This step produces a probability distribution over features for each cluster.
-These distributions capture what makes each cluster statistically distinct, based on how often specific features appear in text segments that are likely to belong to that cluster.
+\paragraph{\textbf{Layman explanation:}} This probability records how frequently each feature is present among samples assigned to a cluster.
+Because several features may occur in the same sample, their probabilities need not sum to one.

-With these estimated word probabilities, we can compute the likelihood of a complete message (e.g., a verse) given a cluster.
+With these estimated feature probabilities, we can compute the likelihood of a complete sample given a cluster.
 Under the Bernoulli assumption, the probability of a sample $x_i$ conditioned on its cluster assignment is: